Escape the city and explore the best Sydney’s famous and secret beaches.

 Shark Bay to Milk Beach

-Shark Beach for safety reasons, the beach is protected by a shark net during the summer months
+Shark Beach is a little beach located in the eastern suburb.
+For safety reasons, the beach is protected by a shark net during the summer months

 Milk Beach, a nice, quiet beach with an amazing view